A binary black hole metric approximation from inspiral to merger: Introduction

-The paper is organized as follows: in Section \ref{sec:build}, we show in detail how we obtain our approximation, how we solve the post-Newtonian trajectories, and how we transition to merger; in Section \ref{sec:numrel} we show the methods we use to compare the approximation with numerical relativity performing GRHD simulations with both approaches; in Section \ref{sec:results} we present the main results; finally in Section \ref{sec:con} we present our conclusions.
+\rvw{The paper is organized as follows: in Section \ref{sec:build}, we show in detail how we obtain our approximation, how we solve the post-Newtonian trajectories, and how we model the merger in our metric; in Section \ref{sec:numrel} we show the methods we use to compare the approximation with numerical relativity; in Section \ref{sec:results_10} we present the results comparing merging binary black holes surrounded by uniform fluid; in Section \ref{sec:results_20} we present results comparing inspiralling binary black holes at a separation of $20\,M$ surrounded by a magnetized circumbinary disk torus; in Section \ref{sec:results_comp}, we show results on computational performance between the two approaches.
+In Section \ref{sec:con}, we present our conclusions. }

-\textbf{Notation:} we follow the notation and conventions in Ref. \cite{poisson} and use a $+2$ signature for the metric, $a,b,c,.. = 0,1,2,3$ for spacetime index, $i,j,k,... = 1,2,3$ for three-dimensional space index, and $A=1,2$ for distinguishing each black hole.
+\textbf{Notation:} we follow the notation and conventions in Ref.~\cite{poisson} and use a $+2$ signature for the metric, $a,b,c,.. = 0,1,2,3$ for spacetime indices, $i,j,k,... = 1,2,3$ for three-dimensional space indices, and $A=1,2$ for distinguishing each black hole.
 We adopt geometric units where $c=G=1$.